-If you want to connect with your team, you need to reach them on a level that they can relate to.
-To get results, they have to recognize that there’s something in it for them – that’s just human nature.
+If you want to connect with your team, you need to reach them on a level they can relate to.
+To get results, they must recognize that there’s something in it for them – that’s just human nature.

-Trust isn’t commonplace in organizations as most employees come to fear their direct supervisors rather than trust them.
-And if the employee doesn’t fear their manager, then they probably don’t take them all too seriously.
+Trust isn’t commonplace in organizations as most employees fear their direct supervisors rather than trust them.
+And if the employee doesn’t fear their manager, they probably don’t take them all too seriously.

-There are typically two types of leader – the pushover and the tyrant.
+There are typically two types of leaders – the pushover and the tyrant.
 And you probably lean towards one more than the other.
-Because pushovers focus too much on pleasing their team while the tyrant has a win-at-all-costs personality, you need to aim to be somewhere in the middle.
-What you want is for your team not to be afraid of you, not walk all over you, but ultimately, respect you.
+Because pushovers focus too much on pleasing their team, while the tyrant has a win-at-all-costs personality, you must aim to be somewhere in the middle.
+You want your team not to be afraid of you, not walk all over you, but ultimately, respect you.

 And to gain your employee’s respect, you need to build trust.
 Trust can be achieved by being transparent.
-By being transparent with your intentions and information, employees feel welcomed in the discussion about company strategy and information.
+Employees feel welcome to discuss company strategy and information by being transparent with their intentions and information.
 They feel invested in the company.

 Remember, to be trusted, you need to give trust.
-Here are 5 actions that will help you develop a trusting relationship with your team through transparency:
+Here are five actions that will help you develop a trusting relationship with your team through transparency:

 Explain your transparency

 If transparency is new to you, you’ll have to be transparent about the reasons why you’re promoting transparency and if you have limitations.
-For obvious reasons, there are boundaries to what you can tell your employees.
-Explain to them why you can say the things you can and why you can’t for everything else.
+Obviously, there are boundaries to what you can tell your employees.
+Explain to them why you can say what you can and can’t for everything else.

 Make sure you’re aligned with your peers and employees

 When organizations lack transparency, lingering minds combine with wagging tongues.
 People start to guess what goes on behind closed doors.
-If you catch wind that there is a rumor going around, address it immediately before it causes any damage.
+If you catch wind of a rumour going around, address it immediately before it causes any damage.

 Create a structure for transparency